-When shoulder bursitis or tendinitis stem from injury or overuse, initial treatment includes rest and other remedies to relieve inflammation.
+When shoulder bursitis or tendonitis stem from injury or overuse, initial treatment includes rest and other remedies to relieve inflammation.
 In cases of septic bursitis, in which the bursa is infected, antibiotics also must be used to prevent the spread of infection.

-Rest.
 Avoid activities that will aggravate and inflame the shoulder bursa, such as throwing, lifting, pushing, and pulling.

 In This Article:

 Even when inflamed, the subacromial bursa usually does not swell significantly.
-However, in some cases a doctor may recommend aspiration, or draining, the bursa using a needle.
+However, in some cases a doctor may recommend draining excess fluid from the bursa using a needle and syringe (called aspiration).
 A cortisone injection may be done at the same time.